minhducubc97/X-Media-Player/README.md

 ### 2. Extra:

-X Media Player's extra feature is its ability to stream Youtube videos.
-After received the Youtube link typed in by user, the player will catch embed link from Youtube and play in its environment.
-The user will also have the option to download the Youtube video to his computer.
+X Media Player's extra feature is its ability to work with Youtube videos.
+After received the Youtube link typed in by user, the player will be able to:
+- Play the specified Youtube video inside the Media Player.
+- Download the video directly from Youtube.

 <img src="https://github.com/minhducubc97/X-Media-Player/blob/master/Design/StreamYoutube.PNG" height="250"/>